CURVX/Git-Practice/README.md

 ## What is a .gitignore file?

 The `.gitignore` file is just a simple text file where we can add files that we want git to ignore.
+Simply put, they won't be tracked by git.

 ```
 node_modules